 Hi there!
-This is our own glossary.
+This is our own dictionary.
 Here you´ll find a list of dance terms and a short and practical definition for each one.
 I’ve written it to help you understand the content of our site.

 I expect this to be useful here and for other meanings as well.
 Just scroll down to find the word or expression you’re looking for.